-Hiden is a $130 omakase restaurant in the back of a taco place in Wynwood - it’s one of the best special occasion meals in the city.
+Hiden is a $170 omakase spot in the back of a taco place in Wynwood, and is home to one of the best special occasion meals in the city.

-Joe’s Stone Crab is the 100-year-old seafood restaurant in South Pointe that’s famous for starting the stone crab craze.
+Joe’s Stone Crab is a 100-year-old seafood restaurant in South Pointe that’s famous for starting the stone crab craze.

 La Mar by Gaston Acurio in Brickell Key serves Peruvian food, including a variety of cebiches, and has a great view of the harbor.

 Swan in the Design District is overpriced and incredibly pink, but can be useful for certain situations, like seeing a celebrity.

 Quinto La Huella is an upscale Uruguayan restaurant in the East Hotel.
 It’s expensive, but the food is great.

 Obra is an upscale Venezuelan restaurant in Brickell with really great versions of Latin staples like arepas, ceviche, and more.